kaosborn/KaosSysIo/README.md

 #### Example session 2

-The Windows `tree.exe` program produces results that are sorted however the file system returns them.
+The original `tree.exe` program produces results that are sorted however the file system returns them.
 The `tree2.exe` program emulates this behavior.
 First, files on a FAT32 drive are listed with the `/F` switch: